kubernetes/community/contributors/devel/security-release-process.md

 **Fix Release Day** (Completed within 1-21 days of Disclosure)

-- The Release Managers will ensure all the binaries are built, publicly available, and functional before the Release Date.
+- Before the Release Date, the Release Manager(s) will ensure all the binaries are built, publicly available, and functional.
-    - Note: we ship source with our binary releases, so as soon as binary artifacts are publicly available, the fixes (and vulnerabilities) are effectively public.
+  - Note: since we ship source with our binary releases, as soon as binary artifacts are publicly available, the fixes (and vulnerabilities) are effectively public.
   - CI testing of the private patch release branch should provide confidence in the release.
   - The Release Manager will use release tooling (i.e. `anago`) to
     - Compute the version for the new security patch release; in the previous example, the `release-2.4.7` branch would produce a `v2.4.8` release.
     - Verify that no public patch release has occurred since the security branch was cut (in this example, make sure that `v2.4.8` has not been tagged publicly).
     - Perform a normal release build from the private release branch, staging binary artifacts locally (or possibly in a private bucket).
     - Push the new patch release tag to the private repo.
     - The tooling should **not** upload any artifacts to public storage buckets or create a draft release on the public GitHub repo.
-- As soon as we are ready to make the fix known publicly (TODO: when?), the Release Manager will use tooling to
+- On the Release Date, the Release Manager will use tooling to
+  - Verify that nothing new has been pushed to the private release repository, and that no new public patch release has occurred.
+      - If there are new commits on the private release branch, or if a new public release has occurred, the previously build artifacts will be discarded.
-  - Publish results.
+  - Publish the release.
-    - Upload binary artifacts to GCS, gcr.io, and GitHub.
-(TODO: are these prebuilt from the previous step?)
+    - Upload prebuilt binary artifacts (from previous step) to GCS, gcr.io, and GitHub.
     - Update the `CHANGELOG.md` in the **public** `master` branch
     - Create a new release on the **public** kubernetes GitHub
     - Send email announcing the release